quantsummaries/miscellaneous/README.md

 # miscellaneous
 Various programs for fun
-- the-24-game.py: a python implementation of a recursive algorithm that solves the card game of 24.
+- the-24-game.py: a recursive algorithm to solve the card game of 24.
+- HackerRank-1w-prep: fun problems from HackerRank